 Catholic social teaching offers principles to help guide the practice of medicine with a special attention to human dignity, a priority for the poor and vulnerable, and a deep solidarity, helping inspire efforts to realize Pope Francis’ hope "that closeness to those who suffer and a concrete commitment in charity may grow among us and that no cry of pain may go unheard any longer."
 This conversation, featuring two people whose work in the medical field is guided by Catholic principles, will explore this intersection of Catholic social thought and medical care and discuss opportunities for emerging medical professionals to live out the moral mandate to care for the vulnerable.

-This in-person gathering is co-sponsored by Magis GUSOM, a student group at Georgetown University’s School of Medicine.
+This in-person gathering was co-sponsored by Magis GUSOM, a student group at Georgetown University’s School of Medicine.